xychcz/S3Fit/manuals/full_parameter_list.md

    Matplotlib window with a format of `canvas=(fig,axs)` to display each intermediate step dynamically.
    Please read the [example](../example/example.ipynb) for an example case.
 - `verbose` (bool) \
-   Whether or not to print the running information of least-square solvers.
+   Whether or not to print the running information of the Linear and Non-linear Least-square solvers.
 Default is `False`.